hirengondhiya/hirengondhiya/README.md

 - ⚡ Fun fact: ...
 -->

 I am a Full Stack Engineer based in Sydney, Australia.
-Back in 2000, during my education, I started my programming journey with C Programming.
-During my education and professional career, I have learned and built applications using many languages such as C, C++, C#, Ruby, and at present,  I am in love with JavaScript :two_hearts:
+I started my programming journey with C Programming.
+During my education and professional career, I have learned and built various applications using many languages such as C, C++, C#, Ruby, and at present,  I am in love with JavaScript :two_hearts:

 I started my professional career with Microsoft .Net stack and then moved to SharePoint Development and currently developing Full Stack Applications using JavaScript.